zigbee-alliance/distributed-compliance-ledger/docs/how-to.md

 ## CLI Configuration

-CLI configuration file can be created or updated by executing of the command: `dclcli config <key> [value]`.
+CLI configuration file can be created or updated by executing of the command: `dcld config <key> [value]`.
 Here is the list of supported settings:
 * chain-id <chain id> - unique chain ID of the network you are going to connect to
 * output <type> - Output format (text/json)